 You may bring a drink and/or snack if you wish.
 You may also want to bring reading materials or other items to occupy your time during breaks.

 Excusals and Postponements from Jury Duty

 If you need to be excused from jury duty, all excuses must be made at least one (1) week in advance of service.
 All jurors must be excused by the Common Pleas Judge.
-Please submit a request in writing to the attention of the Court Administrator, 315 Madison Street, Room 301, Port Clinton, Ohio 43452 or by fax to 419-734-6852 to the attention of the Court Administrator.
-He can also be contacted by phone at 419-734-6791.
+Please submit a request in writing to the attention of the Court Administrator, 315 Madison Street, Room 301, Port Clinton, Ohio 43452, by fax to 419-734-6852 or by email at firstname.lastname@example.org.
+The Court Administrator may be reached by phone at 419-734-6791.
 The Court will grant excused absences in the following circumstances, only: